A Massively Parallel Implementation of Multilevel Monte Carlo for Finite Element Models

-We consider $L=2$ levels of computation with $q_0=8, q_1=64$, and $q_2=512$.
+We consider $L=2$ (or $L_0=1$ in the case of \ac{amlmc}) levels of computation with $q_0=8, q_1=64$, and $q_2=512$.
 Here we consider a uniform coarsest grid of $16\times 16\times16$ elements, and each subsequent grid has twice the number of elements in each dimension, up to $64\times 64\times 64$ elements for $\lev=2$.
-The \ac{amlmc} here has initial samples on all three levels as given by \Eq{sample_scaling_constant} and \Tab{example_samples} for the appropriate $C$ for $\{1,2,4,8,16,32,64,128,256,512,600\}$ nodes.
-For strong scaling, we consider consider the same model parameters under strong scaling, with the sample multiplier $C$ fixed to $128$, while for weak scaling $C$ is the number of computational nodes.
+The \ac{amlmc} here has initial samples on all three levels as given by \Eq{sample_scaling_constant} and \Tab{example_samples} for the appropriate $C$ for $\{16,32,64,128,256,512,600\}$ nodes.
+For strong scaling, we consider the same model parameters under strong scaling, with the sample multiplier $C$ fixed to $128$, while for weak scaling $C$ is the number of computational nodes.

-\Fig{PopcornScaling} shows the speedup for the two scaling regimes given by \Eq{speed_strong}, while \Fig{PopcornNCR} shows the efficiency.
+\Fig{PopcornScaling} shows the speedup for the two scaling regimes given by \Eq{speed_strong}.
 We note that there are no noticeable issues scaling up to the $600$ nodes tested for this \ac{mlmc} example.